Endangered species: Conservation status

-Over 50% of the world's species are estimated to be at risk of extinction, but the frontier between categories such as "endangered", "rare", or "locally extinct" species is often difficult to draw given the general paucity of data on most of these species.
-This is notably the case in the World Ocean where endangered species not seen for decades may go extinct unnoticed.
+Over 50% of the world's species are estimated to be at risk of extinction, but the frontiers between categories such as "endangered", "rare", or "locally extinct" species are often difficult to draw given the general paucity of data on most of these species.
+This is notably the case in the world's oceans, where distances are vast and endangered species not seen for decades may go extinct unnoticed.

 Internationally, 195 countries have signed an accord to create Biodiversity Action Plans that will protect endangered and other threatened species.
 In the United States, such plans are usually called Species Recovery Plans.

 IUCN Red List

+Though labeled a list, the IUCN Red List is a system of assessing the global conservation status of species that includes "Data Deficient" (DD) species – species for which more data and assessment is required before their situation may be determined – as well species comprehensively assessed by the IUCN's species assessment process.
+The species under the index include: mammals, birds, amphibians, cycads, and corals.
+Those species of "Near Threatened" (NT) and "Least Concern" (LC) status have been assessed and found to have relatively robust and healthy populations, though these may be in decline.
+Unlike their more general use elsewhere, the List uses the terms "endangered species" and "threatened species" with particular meanings: "Endangered" (EN) species lie between "Vulnerable" (VU) and "Critically Endangered" (CR) species.
+In 2026, the IUCN Red List identified 49,500 species worldwide as threatened to become extinct.
+The threatened list includes 71% of cycad plants, 44% of reef corals, 41% of amphibians, and 38% of sharks and rays, among others.

 The Siberian tiger is an Endangered (EN) tiger subspecies.
 Three tiger subspecies are already extinct (see List of carnivorans by population).